by Ashly Curtis

 and she said, I never liked figure skating, I just knew

-.
+you did.
 If I catch a glimpse of it now, flipping channels,

 I can almost hear the phone ring, feel